 When you are charged with a crime in Charleston, South Carolina, you may feel like the world is against you.
 It might seem like a hopeless situation.
 You might feel like giving in and accepting the consequences, even if you are innocent or even if your charges could be reduced.
 Many people think that they can’t afford an attorney, though a conviction is far more costly.
 Still others are afraid of the immediate consequences and don’t take time to consider the long term effects of a conviction.
 You may be so overwhelmed by the potential incarceration, the likelihood of overwhelming fines, and significant impact on your day to day life in the immediate future.
 While these are all important concerns, you may have failed to fully appreciate the severity of the consequences in your long term future.
-You need to know what happens when you don’t have an effective criminal defense in Charleston, South Carolina.
+You need to know what happens when you don’t have an effective criminal defense lawyer in Charleston, South Carolina.

 Your Immediate Consequences of a Criminal Conviction Can Be Far More Costly than You Imagine